 During this month little one, and I have been discovering Peru.
-We learned about the ocarina musical instrument, played with hand-made finger puppets, and even cooked a tasty pollo a la brasa, and lomo saltado.
+We learned about the ocarina musical instrument, played with hand-made finger puppets, and even cooked a tasty pollo a la brasa, and check this recipe that I made for All Done Monkey: lomo saltado.

 Today, we’re sharing with you an easy Peruvian Bird Gourd Craft for kids!